 Lagos squatter settlements

 In Lagos, the lack of housing and rapid rate of urbanisation has forced millions of people to build their own homes.
 These are typically on land they do not own.
 However, in Lagos, some homes have been built on water.
-Squatter settlements are any collection of buildings where the people have no legal rights to the land they are built upon.
+Squatter settlements are any collection of buildings where the people have no legal rights to the land upon which they are built.
 The people are living there illegally and do not own the land.
 They provide housing for many of the world’s poorest people and offer basic shelter.
-Homes in squatter settlements are typically constructed from scrap material including wood, plastic sheeting and corrugated metal when they are first built.
-Over time more sophisticated materials can be used to improve the quality of housing.
+Homes in squatter settlements are typically constructed from scrap material, including wood, plastic sheeting and corrugated metal when first built.
+Over time, more sophisticated materials can be used to improve housing quality.

 Squatter settlements are not only found in Lagos.
-They are located in all cities in low-income countries and newly emerging countries all around the world.
-They can also be called informal settlements, shantytowns, favelas, barrios or slums.
+They are located in all cities in low-income countries and newly emerging countries worldwide.
+They can also be called informal settlements, shantytowns, favelas, barrios, or slums.

 Squatter settlements are found all over Lagos.
-They are typically found in areas where more wealthy people do not want to live.
-This includes marshland and land close to industry.
+They are typically located where more wealthy people do not want to live, including marshland and land close to industry.

 The homes are built from materials such as wood and metal sheets.
 They do not have basic facilities or sanitation.